 Hundreds of Navy destroyers that were constructed and repaired contain asbestos products.
 There were over 300 destroyers used in World War II alone, meaning thousands of people were exposed to asbestos.
 These destroyers were instrumental in offensive and defensive strategies, making them a popular choice in wartime.
 They were used in World War I and World War II and typically had asbestos in the insulation and piping.

 Over 300 minesweepers were responsible for clearing open areas of mines so that larger warships could safely pass through during wartime.
 These had some of the greatest amounts of asbestos on board, given their job, and were primarily used in World War II.
 It can be assumed that any shipbuilders, crewmembers, repairmen, and military personnel aboard these minesweepers were exposed to asbestos.

-Submarines were also one of the most asbestos-ridden ships in the military fleets, and they had incredibly poor ventilation.
-Any person that built or spent any amount of time on submarines can be assumed to have been exposed to asbestos.
+Submarines were also some of the most asbestos-ridden ships in the military fleets, and they had incredibly poor ventilation.
+Any person who built or spent any amount of time on submarines can be assumed to have been exposed to asbestos.